tchambers14/tchambers14.github.io/_posts/2021-02-01-Optimism and Humility - using best practice.md

 Next time you find yourself having to lead a workshop, write a user-story, prepare a document, for a seemingly benign deliverable, be humble enough to think _"Someone has done this before"_.
 Two minutes of searching on the web yields a template, a guide, some advice, an example, and although some of these are not always useful, seeking an external view on how to approach the problem can:

-- a) help to validate your own thinking,
+- help to validate your own thinking,
-- b) help to sell your approach to others. _"I'm using a best-practice technique from blah" can be a compelling argument._
+- help to sell your approach to others. _"I'm using a best-practice technique from blah" can be a compelling argument._

 #### Specific examples